tl;dr Templates & Linked GuidesDon't have time to read the complete guide? You can access our Templates quickly below.

 3. Are you a Properly Incorporated Entity?

-It may surprise first-time entrepreneurs to learn that angel investors and VCs in the United States prefer to invest in Delaware C-Corps.
+It may surprise first-time entrepreneurs to learn that angel investors and VCs in the United States prefer to invest in Delaware C-Corps and often require founders to re-incorporate their business in Delaware.
 The reason for the preference?

 Many decades ago, the state of Delaware decided to boost their economy by writing favorable legislation for new corporations.
 This has resulted in a streamlined body of provisions, canon law, and court determinations that insulate management from risk.
 The legal precedents provide investors, board members, and startup attorneys with an unrivaled amount of predictability, as compared to corporations registered within other states.
 In simple terms, Delaware provides startups with the large amount of freedom they need in order to act fast when navigating minor legal issues.